mg878/PoW_model/README.md

 ## Outputs

-`*_&_%_distance.trees`: Contains the inferred trees produced by BEAST (v 1.10.4) for * = FV, HCV, and sarbecovirus datasets using & = JC69 or HKY85 substitution models.
-This includes % = fixedRate or variedRate whereby the short-term rate and fastest-evolving rate groups are either fixed or varied.
+`*_&_distance.trees`: Contains the sampled distance trees produced by BEAST (v 1.10.4) for * = FV, HCV, and sarbecovirus datasets using & = JC69 or HKY85 substitution models.

 `*_&_%_PoWtransformed.trees`: Contains the PoW-transformed trees (produced by PoW_model_fixedRate.R or PoW_model_variedRate).
+This includes % = fixedRate or variedRate whereby the short-term rate and fastest-evolving rate groups are either fixed or varied.

-`*_logfile.log`: Contains output log files produced by BEAST for * = HCV and sarbecovirus heterochronous datasets (i.e., standard substitution models used to infer the short-term substitution rates).
+`*.log`: Contains output log files produced by BEAST for * = HCV and sarbecovirus heterochronous datasets (i.e., standard substitution models used to infer the short-term substitution rate, equilibrium base frequencies, and transition/transversion ratio).

 `MCC_*_standard.tree`: Contains the inferred maximum clade credibility tree for * = HCV and sarbecovirus using the standard HKY+G substitution model.